sumedh9561/kindmeal.my_clone/README.md

 ﻿# aloof-observation-7622

  Kindmeal.com website was our project for Unit-3 Construct week at Masai School.
 We have made this project in 5 days.
-Our clone asos website -
+Our clone kimdmeal website -

 # Tech Stack